-- The midterm is 120 minutes in duration and will consist of a mixture of short answer and multiplechoice-style questions.
-This is a closed book test.
-No notes, calculators, or other aids will be permitted. - The make-up midterm is tentatively scheduled for March 9th, 7-9pm. - The final exam will be cumulative, 180 minutes in duration, and will consist of a mixture of short answer and multiple-choice-style questions.
+- The midterm test will be 120 minutes in duration and will consist of a mixture of short answer and multiple-choice-style questions, covering the course material from weeks 1-6, inclusive.
+This will be a closed book test and no calculators, electronic devices, or aids of any other kind will be permitted. - The make-up midterm is tentatively scheduled for March 7th, 7-9pm. - The final exam will be cumulative, 180 minutes in duration, and will consist of a mixture of short answer and multiple-choice-style questions.
 This will be a closed book exam.
-No notes, calculators, or other aids will be permitted.
+No calculators, electronic devices, or other aids will be permitted.